wrathematics/float/README.md

 **spm** is a single precision matrix framework for R.  The package is nearly feature complete with base R's matrix operations, which is probably good enough for most everyone.

 Type promotion always defaults to the higher precision.
 So if a float matrix operates with an integer matrix, the integer matrix will be cast to a float first.
 Likewise if a float matrix operates with a double matrix, the float will be cast to a double first.
 Similarly, any float matrix that is explicitly converted to a "regular" matrix will be stored in double precision.
-Finally, vectors will be converted to numeric vectors (e.g. in `diag()` and `svd()`).